pro100svitlo/FingerprintAuthHelper/README.md

 # FingerprintAuthDemo
-A small library that allow You easy manage fingererprint authentication inside your Activity or Fragment on devices with fingerprint scanner and Android M and upper.
+A small library that allows You to easily manage fingererprint authentication inside your Activity or Fragment on devices with fingerprint scanner and Android M and higher.

 1. [Demo](https://play.google.com/store/apps/details?id=com.pro100svitlo.fingerprintAuthHelper)
 2. [Usage](#usage)